zhaohanxiong/OxfordCVM/resources/tech_meetings/2022-10-13_workflow_overview.md

 	- a command is then used to run this compiled matlab code
 	- this command can be seen in the ```.sh``` file

-### Libraries and dependencies (readme located in /src/fmrib)
+### Libraries and dependencies
+- Complete list is located in the readme in ```/src/fmrib```
 	- R version and libraries
 	- Matlab version and libraries
 	- Python version and libraries
 - Virtual environment (conda)
 	- virtual environments are isolated development environments
 	- allows you to install packages/software in an isolated part of your computer